Bocchinfuso Funeral Home Family

 Owner / Class 1 Funeral Director (2010)

 After receiving her Hairstylists Licence in 2000, Kelly realized she wanted to serve grieving families, and started working in the funeral industry in 2005 as a Funeral Director's Assistant at three funeral homes.
 Kelly obtained her Funeral Directors Licence at a funeral home she later went on to manage.
 After managing two funeral homes with her husband Rick, they purchased the Bocchinfuso Funeral Home in Thorold on March 18, 2015.
 Kelly is a second-generation Funeral Director and eighth generation of the Liddycoat family that has called Thorold home.
-Kelly is dedicated to serving in her community, as shown by her commitment while serving as a member of the Board of Managers with St. Andrew's Presbyterian Church, member of the Board with Thorold Community Activities Group, and as membership chair of the Niagara Area Business Women's Network, a group which presented Kelly with the Networker of the Year Award .
+Kelly is dedicated to serving in her community, as shown by her commitment while serving as a member of the Board of Managers with St. Andrew's Presbyterian Church, Chair of the Board with Thorold Community Activities Group, ans associate member of the Royal Canadian Legion Branch 17 and as a member of the Niagara Area Business Women's Network, a group which presented Kelly with the Networker of the Year Award in 2017 .
 Kelly is also a past recipient of the Women In Niagara Young Professional Award.

 Owner / Class 1 Funeral Director (1988)